MathildeDTU/41934-Advanced-BIM-F22/README.md

 The main window would contain the initial check of whether each component has a referenced material.
 By selecting e.g. walls, it would show a 3D view of the missing information.
 Additionally, the user would be presented with a secondary window, showing the total amounts of each material.

 ![Vision1](https://user-images.githubusercontent.com/112398958/204106106-54b5508a-cba4-4247-b8ec-e25f4ed049ff.PNG)
+Figure 2: The main window.

 A user-friendly change would be to expand a window when selecting a component; and being able to suggest changes (like on Github), which would notify the architects upstream of what information is needed and how it can be solved.

 ![Vision2](https://user-images.githubusercontent.com/112398958/204106110-2726eb63-063d-48a6-9121-0ba58fee87ca.PNG)
+Figure 3: Exansion of window when selecting a component.

 Alternative versions for checking the presence of material properties for daylighting, indoor climate, etc. could be developed as a more advanced version of the tool.

 ![Vision3](https://user-images.githubusercontent.com/112398958/204106116-10d325f7-8188-4255-abe9-72b926b0c2bc.PNG)
+Figure 4: Alternative checks.